oracle-quickstart/oci-rsa-ansible-wazuh-odfe/CONTRIBUTE.md

-# Contributing to OCI RSA Ansible Wazuh ODFE Playbook
+# Contributing to OCI-RSA-ANSIBLE-WAZUH-ODFE Playbook

 Oracle welcomes contributions to this repository from anyone.